-Crashes involving a driver who texts and drives are some of the most severe because the driver is usually unaware that they are about to cause a crash and don’t have time to take action to avoid the accident or mitigate the damages.
+Crashes involving a driver who texts and drives are some of the most severe because the driver is usually unaware that they are about to cause a crash and doesn’t have time to take action to avoid the accident or mitigate the damages.
 Because of this, these types of crashes may lead to catastrophic or permanent injuries.
 These may include spinal cord damage, traumatic brain injuries, as well as broken bones or lacerations.
-It is important to consult a texting while driving accident attorney in the Little Rock area who can make sure that a victim’s rights are asserted.
+It is important to consult a texting-while-driving accident attorney in the Little Rock area who can make sure that a victim’s rights are asserted.

 Holding a Texting Driver Accountable